MDecker-MobileComputing/Ionic_Lottozahlen/README.md

 <br>

-To generate the PWA on Windows the batch file [bauePwa.bat](bauePwa.bat) has to be executed, while on MacOS and Linux the Bash script [bauePwa.sh](bauePwa.sh) has to be executed.
+To generate the PWA to be served on *GitHub Pages*, on Windows the batch file [bauePwaFuerGitHubPages.bat](bauePwaFuerGitHubPages.bat) has to be executed, while on MacOS and Linux the Bash script [bauePwaFuerGitHubPages.sh](bauePwaFuerGitHubPages.sh) has to be executed.
 After this the (updated) PWA should be in folder [docs/](docs/).

 When you push the new files in folder `docs/` to the GitHub repository, then the updated app should be available under the following
 URL within a few minutes: https://mdecker-mobilecomputing.github.io/Ionic_Lottozahlen/